• nft

 With the release of Afterparty, Soin Holdings Inc. took on a project much like Coachella.
 Aiming to shake up the standard music festival model, Soin offered 1,500 NFTs that served as a pass to the two-day Afterparty festival.

 On the other hand, Way Out West, backed by crowdfunding platform Corite, ran a similar campaign but on a smaller scale.
-Also drawing parallels to Coachella, Way Out auctioned off three lifetime tickets as NFTs.
-Corite also offered attendees the opportunity to monetize their festival moments and memorabilia as NFTs, but it lacked any festival pass mechanics.
+Also drawing parallels to Coachella, Way Out auctioned off three lifetime tickets as non-fungible tokens.
+Corite also offered attendees the opportunity to monetize their festival moments and memorabilia as part of the NFT market, but it lacked any festival pass mechanics.

 Next up was Loudpunx, a massive PFP project launched by Rolling Loud, the world's largest hip-hop festival.
-Like previous ticketing projects, Loudpunx provides a unique set of permanent goodies for owners.
+Like previous ticketing projects, Loudpunx provides a unique digital asset set of permanent goodies for owners.

-Such products enable consumers who are new to NFTs to easily and seamlessly begin using the new technology.
-Most often, phygital items are sold at prices that correspond to the regular price of a physical item.
+Such products enable consumers who are new to easily and seamlessly begin using the new NFT technology.
+Most often, phygital items are sold at prices that correspond to the regular price of physical assets.
+This makes them valuable assets.

-Whereas in the early stages of NFTs people had to use complex cryptocurrency wallets for self-custody, these NFTs now often have a platform design that submerges blockchain technology into a system of partially or fully custodial wallets.
+Whereas in the early stages of the NFT market, people had to use complex cryptocurrency wallets for self-custody, these non-fungible tokens now often have a platform design that submerges blockchain technology into a system of partially or fully custodial wallets.

-This moves away from the original idea of decentralization and sole ownership of digital assets.
-However, this does not prevent consumers from benefiting from the tokens and integrating them into their digital identity on social networks and other platforms.
-It also doesn't stop them from participating in the broader NFT ecosystem if they want to.
+This moves away from the original idea of decentralized finance and also represents ownership of digital assets.
+However, this doesn’t prevent consumers integrating the tokens into their digital identity on social networks and other platforms.
+This, in turn, doesn't stop them from participating in the broader non-fungible token ecosystem if they want to - which is more like a revenue model.

-Meanwhile, if digital assets are more accessible – both technologically and in terms of price – this expands the potential market and lays a foundation on which brands can build.
+Meanwhile, if digital assets are more accessible – both technologically and in terms of price – this expands the potential NFT market trends and lays a foundation on which brands can build.

-For example, Starbucks Odyssey participants created entire third-party websites dedicated to the program and organized informal meetings and events without Starbucks' direct involvement.
+For example, Starbucks Odyssey participants created entire third-party sites dedicated to the program, and organized informal events without Starbucks' direct involvement.

 Discover.
 Learn.
 Profit